 Where to stay in Flúðir?

-If you're travelling with a group and you want to share the costs of an apartment, this is the best option for you.
-On airbnb you can also find great options if you're travelling solo or as a couple, and you feel more comfortable in room or flat just for yourself.
+If you're traveling with a group and you want to share the costs of an apartment, this is the best option for you.
+On Airbnb, you can also find great options if you're traveling solo or as a couple, and you feel more comfortable in a room or flat just for yourself.
 The rooms and flats are rented by private people.
-Click here and get a discount for your booking with airbnb!
+Click here and get a discount for your booking with Airbnb!

 Booking.com is the biggest collection of hostels and hotels all over the world.
-Click here to explore all the accomodations in Flúðir and book the best deal 🙂
+Click here to explore all the accommodations in Flúðir and book the best deal 🙂

 Efra Sel Hostel- We stayed at an apartment called Efra Sel Hostel and we would totally recommend it.
-It was clean, it has a kitchen, the owner is helpful and kind, and of course let's not forget about the hot tube 🙂 It’s perfect if you don’t want to return to Reykjavík after exploring the Golden Circle road.
-There is even a vegan friendly restaurant near to the hostel.
+It was clean, it has a kitchen, the owner is helpful and kind, and of course, let's not forget about the hot tube 🙂 It’s perfect if you don’t want to return to Reykjavík after exploring the Golden Circle road.
+There is even a vegan-friendly restaurant near the hostel.

-But if you want to find other accomodation that fits more to your needs, click on our Booking.com deals finder for Flúðir.
+But if you want to find other accommodation that fits more to your needs, click on our Booking.com deals finder for Flúðir.